JBroks/unicornattractor_issue_tracker/README.md

 ### Travis Continuous Integration

-I have also used Travis CI for Continous Integration to automate testing of my code and resolve any issues as soon as they arose.
+I have also used Travis CI for Continuous Integration to automate testing of my code and resolve any issues as soon as they arose.

 <a name="auto-testing"/>

-### Automated testing
+### Automated Testing

 Python code was tested using unittest framework and I was able to achieve **overall coverage of 89%**, with the following breakdown for each app: